Ada Support

 Cost = volume x price per conversation.
 Straightforward, scalable, and easy to model out for the year ahead.

-4. scalability and incentive alignment
+4. Scalability and incentive alignment

 Resolution-based